andrewjw/site/_posts/2023-09-28-leadership-stand-ups.md

 brought to bear on problems.

 When you start a leadership position your calendar suddenly fills up with meetings, so the idea of adding a daily meeting might seem crazy, and it probably is.
-But leadership is a different role to a developer, and you can use different processes to achieve the same goals.
+However leadership is a different role to a developer, and you can use different processes to achieve the same goals.

 As a developer, simplifying greatly, you might work on one ticket, then move on to the next, all working towards